llaollao, the Spanish frozen yoghurt brand that is a huge hit in Malaysia

 - The company continues to consolidate its position as the Spanish food outlet brand with the strongest presence in Malaysia.

-- llaollao plans to open six new stores across the country, making Asia the brand's second most important market after Spain.
+- llaollao aims to reach 130 store openings nationwide by the end of 2023, making Asia the brand's second most important market after Spain.

-KUALA LUMPUR, Malaysia, June 13, 2023 /PRNewswire/ -- llaollao, the leading Spanish frozen yoghurt brand with an international presence, has reached a new milestone: more than 320 stores worldwide.
+KUALA LUMPUR, Malaysia, June 15, 2023 /PRNewswire/ -- llaollao, the leading Spanish frozen yoghurt brand with an international presence, has reached a new milestone: more than 320 stores worldwide.
 The company recently celebrated the opening of its 100th store in Malaysia and has increased the number of points of sale by 55.7% since 2022.
-It plans to continue strengthening its presence in this country with the opening of six more stores in the coming months.
+The company plans to further strengthen its presence in this country and aims to reach 130 stores by the end of 2023.

 llaollao's success lies not only in its exquisite taste, but also its commitment to quality and authenticity.
 Using only carefully selected premium quality natural ingredients, llaollao has created a delicious and healthy frozen yoghurt that captures the essence of Spanish gastronomy in each and every one of its products.
 Since its arrival in Malaysia, the company has managed to consolidate its presence thanks to the high brand recognition, confidence and loyalty of the local consumers.